Skip navigation

 Section notices

 There are two key types of notice that may be put on a property's record of title that could affect natural hazards cover.
 Section 72 notices may result in us fully or partly declining your claim, and section 28 or 51 notices indicate that cover has been limited or canceled.
-As a homeowner or homebuyer, it's important to understand what these notices mean for your insurance.
+It's important to understand what these notices mean for your insurance.

 Section 72 notices